+We now want to set the padpath and psmpath to point to a specific directory.
 Click on the Value box next to padpath.
 The padpath GUI will appear.
-Check the expand checkbox at the bottom of the GUI to see the expanded list of directories.
+Check the expand checkbox at the bottom of the GUI (if it is not checked) to see the expanded list of directories.
 Then click on New and add the new padpath by browsing your windows directory.
 Click OK to confirm.
 The new directory is added to the bottom of the list.
 You can then select the new directory path with the LMB (left mouse button) and use the arrow keys to move this directory path up to the top.
 This would then mean that the new path added is the first directory that PCB Editor looks in for padstack names.
 This directory normally contains any files with a .pad extension.